funkbit/django-dynamicresponse/README.md

 By default, all fields not starting with an underscore (<code>_</code>) on the models will be serialized when returning a JSON response for API requests.

-You can override this behavior by explicitly defining what fields to include by adding a <code>serialize_fields</code> method to your models:
+You can override this behavior by adding a <code>serialize_fields</code> method to your models, returning the fields to include:

 	class BlogPost(models.Model):